Tasmanian pygmy possum: Distribution and habitat

 The Tasmanian pygmy possum is found throughout Tasmania, but was at one time thought to be extinct elsewhere.
 In 1964, a living animal was discovered on Kangaroo Island in South Australia, and further populations have since been discovered in the Murray-Darling basin in South Australia and Victoria.
 There are no formally recognised subspecies, although it has been proposed, based on genetic information, that the mainland and Tasmanian populations may be subspecies, or even entirely separate species.
 They inhabit sclerophyll forest, mallee, and open heathland vegetation.

 The oldest fossils for this species date from the late Pleistocene, and were found on the mainland, with the oldest known Tasmanian fossils being much younger.
 Fossils have been found as far afield as eastern Victoria and New South Wales, suggesting that the species was once much more widespread than it is today.

 It had been feared that the Kangaroo Island population may have been wiped out by the 2019 bushfires that burnt almost half the island.
 But in late 2020, conservation group Kangaroo Island Land for Wildlife recorded live pygmy possums in a fauna survey of unburnt forest.
+A 2026 report revealed that pictures captured in 2006 in the Dhilba Guuranda–Innes National Park, located in the Yorke Peninsula of South Australia, may show two individuals.
+The journal Australian Zoologist noted that if true, the discovery would be very significant, as the species was previously not known to inhabit the area.